AhsanAAR/RedisPubSubNewsSystem/README.md

 # RedisPubSubNewsSystem

+Group project for Distributed and Parallel Systems with [Affan Wahid](https://www.linkedin.com/in/muhammad-affan-wahid/), Azfar Razzaq and [Mubashir Rehman](https://www.linkedin.com/in/mubashir-rehman/).

 A news publishing system based on the Redis pub/sub implementation.

 The frontend `index.html` uses sockets library to connect with the node backend.
 The backend is basically the subscriber that is toggled using the frontend.
 Once a subscription is made, a subscription is made for that specific topic.